California dad drowns in Oregon river while trying to save his daughter: reports

 Emergency crews were called at 2:09 p.m. when Tellovelasco went underwater and did not resurface, Portland's FOX 12 reported.
 People were able to pull Tellovelasco from the river before first responders arrived.
 EMS tried to resuscitate the man, but he was pronounced dead at the scene.

-The water at the Little North Fork of the Santiam River is normally cold, swift and can be deeper than swimmers expect, the Marion County Sheriff’s Office said.
+The water at the Little North Fork of the Santiam River is normally cold, swift and can be deeper than anticipated by swimmers, the Marion County Sheriff’s Office said.
 Cell reception is also severely limited at the recreational area.
-Visitors must rely on two 9-1-1 call boxes for emergencies — one at the Elk Horn Fire Station, another at the entrance to Salmon Falls Park.
+Visitors must rely on two 9-1-1 call boxes for emergencies—one at the Elk Horn Fire Station, another at the entrance to Salmon Falls Park.

 CLICK HERE TO GET THE FOX NEWS APP